Learn how Tulane is preparing for next year’s WaveWorks launch by exploring the latest UAT update.

 Hutchinson Memorial Building, Tulane Health Sciences Center

-• This private room is equipped with a chair, a refrigerator, and a table with nursing magazines and is located near a women's bathroom.
+• Private room with a chair, refrigerator, and table with nursing magazines; located near a women’s bathroom.

 Uptown Locations